 Agendas can be obtained from the Housing Authority of the County of Santa Cruz Administration Department.

 AGENDA ITEM NO. 1 Roll Call

-Chairperson Schiffrin called the meeting to order at 11:04 a.m.
-Members present Chairperson Schiffrin, Vice-Chairperson Berg, Commissioners Eligio, Martinez Alaniz, Melendrez, Morales and Schmale (Commissioner Melendrez entered the meeting at 11:25 a.m.)
+Chairperson Martinez Alaniz called the meeting to order at 11:04 a.m.
+Members present Chairperson Martinez Alaniz, Vice Chairperson Melendrez, Commissioners Berg, Eligio, Schiffrin and Schmale

 Members Absent